luis-palomino/luis-palomino.github.io/_research/WR4f.md

 ---
-title: "Mining and economic development at the subnational level in Peru, 1993-2018"
+title: "Mining and productive linkages at the subnational level in Peru"
-excerpt: "With Gonzalo Delgado & Álvaro Paredes"
+excerpt: "With Álvaro Paredes"
 collection: research
 ---